 A major study at Staten Island’s Sea View Hospital in 1952 captured the public’s imagination.
 Newspapers displayed photos of patients clearly enjoying themselves, and in one famous phrase, reported that ‘they were dancing in the halls tho’ there were holes in their lungs.’1 Nathan S. Kline (1916-1983), a psychiatrist at Rockland State Hospital, and others took the next step of giving iproniazid to depressed patients.
 He and others associated its clinical benefits with increases in the neurotransmitters serotonin and norepinephrine due to inhibition of MAO and promoted it as the first of a new type of 'psychic energizers.’

 Iproniazid came onto the market in 1958.
-It was later withdrawn in the U.S. in 1961 due to liver toxicity, but it was replaced by a series of safer compounds.2 Among these were phenelzine and tranylcypromine, which inhibited MAO but were not based on hydrazine.
+It was later withdrawn in the U.S. in 1961 due to liver toxicity, but it was replaced by a series of safer compounds, including phenelzine and tranylcypromine.
 The use of MAOIs was limited to some degree because they required a special diet to prevent the ‘cheese effect’ which involved the development of hypertension.
 Three of the original ones (phenelzine, isocarboxazid, and tranylcypromine) are still on the market.
 Selegiline (L-deprenyl) is given orally as adjunctive therapy in Parkinson’s disease and in 2006 was approved in the form of a skin patch (‘Emsam’) for depression.

 In general, MAO inhibitors are less widely used now, and they are often reserved for patients who have not responded to other treatments.
 Nonetheless, their effects at the time were profound.
 The prevailing view at the time was that depression was best understood as the response to a loss, and it didn't seem to make sense that a medicine could replace a loss.
 Most of the medicines then available for psychiatric illness were sedatives and were relatively ineffective; now, the MAOIs and the tricyclic antidepressants, developed around the same time, were seen to improve a wide range of the symptoms of depression.